About the Honours programme

-During the Try Out Class, we inform all interested Honours students of the UvA and the VU about the interdepartmental honours modules of the UvA, VU and AUC in the second semester of 2022-2023.
-The Try Out Class will take place on:
+During the Try Out Class, we inform all interested Honours students of the UvA and the VU about the interdepartmental honours modules of the UvA, VU and AUC in the first semester of 2023-2024.

 What is the Try Out Class?

-Prior to the start of each semester, you can attend a Try Out Class with presentations of all interdepartmental honours courses of the UvA, VU and some AUC courses.
-During the days following the Try Out Class, you can apply for placement in courses of your preference by submitting the online application form here on our website.
+Prior to the start of each semester, you can attend a Try Out Class where all the interfaculty honours courses of VU, UvA and some AUC courses on offer are presented so you can acquaint yourself with them.
+During the days following the Try Out Class, you can apply online for placement in courses of your preference.

-All Honours students of the UvA, VU, and AUC can register for the interdepartmental Honours courses between Tuesday 29 November 10 AM and Tuesday 6 December 11 PM by completing the online registration form.
+All Honours students of the UvA, VU, and AUC can register for the interdepartmental Honours courses between Tuesday 6 June 10 AM and Sunday 11 June 11 PM by completing the online registration form.
 Placement will be at random and not on a first-come, first-served basis.
-Make sure you apply on time because placement after 6 December is not guaranteed!
+In the week of 19 June, we will inform you about the courses that you are placed in.
+Make sure you apply on time because placement after 11 June is not guaranteed.

-It is mandatory to fill in four different preferences.
+It is mandatory to give four different preferences.

 - For UvA students: The 1st and 2nd preferences can be UvA, VU or AUC modules; the 3rd and 4th have to be UvA modules.